-(1) Each of Charoen Sirivadhanabhakdi and his spouse, Khunying Wanna Sirivadhanabhakdi, owns 50% of the issued share capital of TCC Assets Limited ("TCCA"), and is therefore deemed to be interested in all of the shares in the Company in which TCCA has an interest.
+(2) Each of Charoen Sirivadhanabhakdi and the estate of the late Khunying Wanna Sirivadhanabhakdi owns 50.00% of the issued share capital of TCC Assets Limited ("TCCA"), and is therefore deemed to be interested in all of the shares in the Company in which TCCA has an interest.
 Both the Company and Frasers Property Limited ("FPL") are direct subsidiaries of TCCA.

-Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi also jointly hold a 100% direct interest in Shiny Treasure Holdings Limited ("Shiny Treasure") and a 51% direct interest in Sirivana Company Limited ("Siriwana").
-Shiny Treasure holds a 49% direct interest in Siriwana, which in turn, holds a direct interest of approximately 45.25% in Thai Beverage Public Company Limited ("ThaiBev", and its shares, "ThaiBev Shares").
-Siriwana is also deemed to have an interest in the ThaiBev Shares held by its wholly-owned subsidiary Siriwanan Company Limited ("Siriwana").
-Siriwana is also deemed to have an interest in the ThaiBev Shares held by its wholly-owned subsidiary Siriwanan Company Limited ("Siriwanan").
-Siriwana has a direct interest of approximately 5.85% in ThaiBev Shares, and through a sale and purchase agreement it had entered into on 28 September 2022 which is pending completion as at the date of this statement, will increase its interest in ThaiBev Shares from 5.85% to 8.76%; and Siriwana's interest in ThaiBev Shares, direct and indirect through Siriwanan, will increase from 51.10% to 54.01%.
+Charoen Sirivadhanabhakdi and the estate of the late Khunying Wanna Sirivadhanabhakdi also jointly hold a 100% direct interest in Shiny Treasure Holdings Limited ("Shiny Treasure") and a 51.00% direct interest in Siriwana Co., Ltd ("Siriwana").
+Shiny Treasure holds a 49.00% direct interest in Siriwana, which in turn, holds a direct interest of approximately 45.25% in Thai Beverage Public Company Limited ("ThaiBev", and its shares, "ThaiBev Shares").
+Siriwana is also deemed to have an interest in the ThaiBev Shares held by its wholly-owned subsidiary, Siriwanan Co., Ltd. ("Siriwana").
+Siriwanan has a direct interest of approximately 8.76% in ThaiBev Shares, and through a sale and purchase agreement it had entered into on 18 October 2023, which is pending completion as at the date of this statement, will increase its interest in ThaiBev Shares from 8.76% to approximately 11.54%; and Siriwana's interest in ThaiBev Shares, direct and indirect through Siriwanan, will increase from 54.00% to 56.79%.

 ThaiBev holds a 100% direct interest in International Beverage Holdings Limited, which in turns holds a 100% direct interest in InterBev Investment Limited ("IBIL").
-Each of Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi is therefore deemed to be interested in all the shares in the Company in which IBIL has an interest.
+Each of Charoen Sirivadhanabhakdi and the estate of the late Khunying Wanna Sirivadhanabhakdi is therefore deemed to be interested in all the shares in the Company in which IBIL has an interest.

-(2) As at 30 September 2022,
+(3) As at 30 September 2023,

-TCCA holds 2,281,139,368 shares in FPL; and

-- IBIL holds 1,130,041,272 shares in FPL.
+- TCCA holds 2,281,139,368 shares in FPL; and - IBIL holds 1,130,041,272 shares in FPL.

-Each of Charoen Sirivadhanabhakdi and Khunying Wanna Sirivadhanabhakdi is therefore deemed to be interested in all of the shares in FPL in which TCCA and IBIL have an interest.
+Each of Charoen Sirivadhanabhakdi and the estate of the late Khunying Wanna Sirivadhanabhakdi is therefore deemed to be interested in all of the shares in FPL in which TCCA and IBIL have an interest.